Introduction to Amazon Web Services

 What is a Regional Edge Cache ?

-• This differs from Edge Locations, which primarily focus on caching content at a smaller, city-level scale.
+• This is not the same as Edge Locations, which are mostly concerned with content caching on a smaller, city-level scale.

 Why are they important ?